DevOps to Blockchain: Do Web3 Teams Actually Hire Infra Engineers or Is It a Dead End?

 Published: Dec 21, 2025

-I’ve been working in DevOps for about 5 years—CI/CD pipelines, cloud infrastructure, automation, reliability work, the usual stuff.
+I’ve been working in DevOps for about 5 years, particularly in CI/CD pipelines, cloud infrastructure, automation, reliability work, the usual stuff.
 Lately, I keep seeing more talk around blockchain and Web3, especially protocol launches, nodes, validators, and infra-heavy systems.

 What I can’t figure out is this: do Web3 teams genuinely value DevOps experience, or do they mostly look for smart contract engineers and protocol devs?